Skip to content

 ifttt

 IFTTT is a surprisingly simple yet powerful tool that can connect all your services, apps and even internet connected devices together.
 I can’t begin to go into all the amazing things you can do with IFTTT in this article.
 However, IFTTT integrates really well with Twitter (despite a falling out a while back).
 I’ve set up a number of recipes, but one useful one is to post your Instagram photos to Twitter and have them embedded in the Tweet.
 Instagram doesn’t post the image to Twitter, so it requires people to actually click on the link to see the image.
 Embedding the Instagram on the Tweet will increase the engagement significantly and is easy to do.
-You can find out how to do this in article I wrote called How to Fix Instagram Posting to Twitter.

 I’ve linked my Buffer account with Feedly to schedule articles I find interesting throughout the week.
 Feedly is a feed reader where I can subscribe to all my favourite blogs.
-I then connect Feedly to Buffer using IFTTT so that each time I mark an article as β€œsave for later” it adds it to my Buffer.
+I then connect Feedly to Buffer using IFTTT so that each time I mark an article as “save for later” it adds it to my Buffer.

 I also link my Twitter app, Twools, so I get an email alert when someone Tweets a link to my website but doesn’t mention me.